nodeGame/nodegame/doc/user-guide.md

    </body>
 ```

-The above example shows a piece of HTML code containing three Javascript scripts.
+The above example shows a piece of HTML code containing four Javascript scripts.
 In this script

 Clients do not necessarily need to connect with the browser, or to be human.
 An automaton bot-player could be launched in the following way.